Free USMLE Step 1 Sample Questions

 As you study, look for other examples where you are being asked to infer a specific medication based on details within the question stem.
 Understanding these associations can improve your score on the exam.

-Question 2: Hydrochlorothiazide Mechanism Of Action
+Second Sample Question: Hydrochlorothiazide Mechanism Of Action

 A 57-year-old African American man comes to the office for follow-up regarding elevated blood pressures.
 Two months prior, the patient was diagnosed with hypertension due to an elevated blood pressure at multiple office visits.
 Since then, he has attempted to manage his blood pressure with dietary changes and exercise.
 Despite a 2.3-kg (5-lb) weight loss during this time, his blood pressure is 150/90 mm Hg on arrival and 152/88 mm Hg on repeat 10 minutes later.
 He has been tracking his blood pressure at home and notes that his systolic blood pressure ranges between 140 and 160 mm Hg.
 Given his persistent hypertension, pharmacologic intervention is initiated.
 Six weeks later, the patient returns to the clinic for follow-up evaluation.
 He notes that his blood pressures have improved, and his systolic blood pressure now ranges between 125 and 135 mm Hg.
 Serum laboratory studies are ordered and show the following: